Lebanon Travel Guide

 Lebanon may not be the most budget friendly travel destination, but it’s not completely cost prohibitive either.
 Hostels are available from $20 and private hotels starting from $40.
 Meals are about $6 to $15 depending on location.
 Transportation in Lebanon is generally by motorbike or car, and these can be rented, but hiring a driver is preferable if you’re new to the Middle East.
 Transportation apps like Uber and Careem are available here for short distance trips.

-One of the highlights of my visit to Lebanon in the Middle East would have to be the Roman ruins at Baalbek.
-This place dates back to ancient… Read More
+One of the highlights of my visit to the Middle East would have to be the Roman ruins and stones at Baalbek Lebanon.
+This temple dates back to… Read More